- Date : 10/06/2020

 What are the schemes that you can apply for health and social welfare benefits and are you eligible for the same?
 Check out

-2. Pradhan Mantri Jan Arogya Yojana: The scheme is targeted to cover the 10.74 crores poor, deprived rural families and identified the occupational category of urban worker’s families as per the Socio and Economic Caste Census (SECC) data in 2011 covering both rural and urban.
+1. Pradhan Mantri Jan Arogya Yojana (PMJAY): The scheme is targeted to cover the 10.74 crores poor, deprived rural families as well as those identified under the occupational category of urban worker’s families as per the Socio and Economic Caste Census (SECC) data in 2011.

 - IPD- Rs.
 30,000